tomsmeding/hostsplit/README.md

 	#Hashtag in first column marks rest of line as comment

-	#The bind key indicates what port to listen on
+	#The listen key indicates what port to listen on
 	listen 80

 	#Every target specification should start with a target key, where the first